 What is considered “up to date” on COVID-19 vaccinations?

 Everyone is considered up to date until the time they are eligible for another dose.
 Fully vaccinated individuals are eligible for a booster 5 months after the second dose in a two-shot series, (Pfizer-BioNTech or Moderna vaccines), or two months after the J&J/Janssen vaccine.
-A person would need to get a booster shot to be considered up to date.
+A person would need to get all recommended booster shots to be considered up to date.

 Where can I get a booster dose?